The Most Accurate AI Content Detector

 How To Evaluate AI Detectors “Accuracy”:

-Below are the best practices and methods used to evaluate the effectiveness of AI classifiers (ie AI content detectors).
-There is some nerdy data below, but if you are looking for even more info here is a good primer on evaluating the performance of a classifier.
+Below are the best practices and methods used to evaluate the effectiveness of AI classifiers (i.e., AI content detectors).
+There is some nerdy data below, but if you are looking for even more info, here is a good primer for evaluating the performance of a classifier.

 One single number related to a detector's effectiveness without additional context is useless!